 She is also delighted each year when she can put away hundreds of jars of canned garden goodies for her kids to enjoy through the cold Nebraska winters.
 Her passion for preserving is almost as great as her desire to grow; she is eager to share her favorite tips for using dehydrators, root cellars, fermentation, and pickling to preserve the harvest.

 When Linsey is not gardening or blogging, you can usually find her locked away in her room, working feverishly on her next fantasy novel.
 She also has a well-worn recipe book from her grandmother where all of her favorite old-world Danish recipes are kept.
 As such, she’ll use a leek in any recipe that allows it and admits that the quickest way to her heart is with that good brown gravy you can only make from a perfectly seasoned pork chop.

-- From Crookneck to Zucchini: Your Summer Squash Growing Guide
+- Your Summer Squash Growing Guide

 - 7 Top Elderberry Varieties to Grow in Your Backyard